rkiel/npm-power-config/README.md

 }
 ```

 Of course, using the environment as a namespace is not limited to the top level.
-It can be used at lower levels of the namespace and you can change the structure of the output configuration file, just like the previous three examples, by changing the command-line options specified.
+The environments can also be used at any level of the namespace.
+You can change the structure of the output, just like the previous three examples, by specifying command-line options.

 ```json
 {